Non-associative versions of Hilbert's basis theorem: Introduction

 \section{Introduction}

-In commutative algebra and algebraic geometry, the classical Hilbert's basis theorem, which says that if $R$ is a unital, associative, commutative, and Noetherian ring, then $R[X]$ is also Noetherian, is of fundamental importance (Hilbert's original basis theorem stems from 1890 \cite{Hil90} and concerns ideals generated by homogeneous polynomials in ordinary polynomial rings over fields and over the ring of integers).
-This theorem can be generalized as follows: if $R$ is a unital, associative, right (left) Noetherian ring together with an automorphism $\sigma$ and $\sigma$-derivation $\delta$, then the Ore extension $R[X;\sigma,\delta]$, the Laurent polynomial ring $R[X^\pm;\sigma]$, the skew power series ring $R[[X;\sigma]]$, and the skew Laurent series ring $R((X;\sigma))$ are also right (left) Noetherian (many proofs can be found in the textbook \cite{GW04} by Goodearl and Warfield.
+In commutative algebra and algebraic geometry, the classical Hilbert's basis theorem, which says that if $R$ is a unital, associative, commutative, and Noetherian ring, then $R[X]$ is also Noetherian, is of fundamental importance.
+This theorem can be generalized as follows: if $R$ is a unital, associative, left (right) Noetherian ring together with a ring automorphism $\sigma$ and $\sigma$-derivation $\delta$, then the Ore extension $R[X;\sigma,\delta]$, the Laurent polynomial ring $R[X^\pm;\sigma]$, the skew power series ring $R[[X;\sigma]]$, and the skew Laurent series ring $R((X;\sigma))$ are also left (right) Noetherian (many proofs can be found in the textbook \cite{GW04} by Goodearl and Warfield.
 Alternatively, see the proofs in this article).
 In \cite{BR22}, Hilbert's basis theorem for Ore extensions was further extended by the present authors to the case when $R$ is non-associative or hom-associative.
 In this article, we investigate versions of Hilbert's basis theorem for all the above rings in the non-associative setting where $\sigma$ is an additive surjection or bijection respecting 1, that is, $\sigma(1)=1$, and $\delta$ is an additive map where $\delta(1)=0$.
-This corresponds to non-associative versions of Ore extensions introduced by Nystedt, {\"O}inert, and Richter in \cite{NOR18}, and to non-associative skew Laurent polynomial rings introduced by the present authors in \cite{BR24}.
+Non-associative versions of Ore extensions were introduced by Nystedt, {\"O}inert, and Richter in \cite{NOR18}, and the non-associative skew Laurent polynomial rings used in this article were introduced by the present authors in \cite{BR24}.

 We prove several new versions of Hilbert's basis theorem for non-associative skew Laurent polynomial rings, non-associative skew Laurent series rings, non-associative skew power series rings, and non-associative Ore extensions, thus generalizing results from \cite{BR22}.
 Unlike for associative rings, there is no simple equivalence between the left and right Hilbert's basis theorem; in fact for non-associative Ore extensions, only a right version holds in general.
 In more detail, for non-associative skew Laurent polynomial rings, we prove both a left and a right version of Hilbert's basis theorem (\autoref{thm:right-hilbert}).
 For non-associative Ore extensions, we prove a right version of Hilbert's basis theorem (\autoref{thm:ore-right-hilbert}) that generalizes the right version of Hilbert's basis theorem for non-associative Ore extensions proved in \cite{BR22} by applying to a non-associative Ore extension $R[X;\sigma, \delta]$, where we only require $\sigma$ to be an additive surjection with $\sigma(1)=1$ and $\delta$ to be an additive map with $\delta(1)=0$.
 In \autoref{ex:not-left-noetherian}, we show that the left version of Hilbert's basis theorem for non-associative Ore extensions in \cite{BR22} cannot be similarly generalized.